 It is my prayer that you will find what I post on this website to be genuine and helpful in your journey.

 PS If you want the usual bio: I live in Charlotte, NC with my husband whom I love.
 I have 2 grown children who make me very proud.
+I have the sweetest daughter-in-law.
+And my daughter is engaged to a wonderful man.
 I graduated with a Bachelor of Science degree in Civil Engineering and worked in that field for 10 years.
 I cherished the years I was a stay-at-home mom.
 I have a funny Siberian husky.
 I have several encouraging friends who I know have my back at all times and can make me laugh and smile.
-I am blessed.
+I am blessed beyond measure.

 All Scripture is inspired by God and is useful to teach us what is true and to make us realize what is wrong in our lives.
 It corrects us when we are wrong and teaches us to do what is right.
 God uses it to prepare and equip His people to do every good work.